near/near-wallet/packages/utilities/README.md

 ## Disable 2fa

-This script allows the user to disable NEAR Wallet 2fa using the provided seedphrase
+This script allows the user to disable NEAR Wallet 2fa using the provided seedphrase.
+It converts 2fa LAKs back to FAKs, deploys the empty contract and optionally cleans up state
+* arguments: `accountId` `seedPhrase`
+* options: `cleanupState` `helperUrl`

 ### Usage